 Two Beards Deli is so much more than a sandwich shop.
-They open every day at 7 am and can whip up not just coffee drinks, but some pretty decent vegan breakfast items too.
-For instance, try the Jerry Garcia: sweet potatoes, black beans, caramelized onions, marinated tomatoes, spinach, and Sriracha tofu sour cream in a tomato wheat wrap.
+They open every day at 7 am to whip up coffee drinks.
+If you’re hungry, there is normally one vegan breakfast item on the regular menu.
+It’s called the Jerry Garcia: sweet potatoes, black beans, caramelized onions, marinated tomatoes, spinach, and Sriracha tofu sour cream in a tomato wheat wrap.

 Then, from 11 am to 10 pm, this place is all about the sandwiches.
 Each one is named after a celebrity with epic facial hair.
 The menu is clearly laid out.
 Find the Vegan section and start mulling over your choices.
 The Allen Ginsberg is a vegan spin on the classic BLT.
 They make their own vegan bacon in house out of tofu, as well as their own vegan mayonnaise they call veganaise (not to be confused with Follow Your Heart brand Vegenaise).
 It’s served on rosemary sourdough bread.
 The Count is another popular choice.
 It’s black bean hummus, red and green peppers, tomato, spinach, caramelized onions, with cajun veganaise.